manhtuando97/HyperAlign/README.md

 - [HIDDIM DIM]: dimension of the output node embeddings.
 - [T]: the number of similar nodes, in the counter-part hypergraph, to construct augmented incidence matrice.
 - [OPTION]: choose 0/1/2/3/4 (0 as default)
-   > 0: full-fledged HyperAlign,
+   > 0: full-fledged HyperAlign (default option),
    > 1: HyperAlign-s,
    > 2: HyperAlign-WC,
    > 3: HyperAlign-WA,
    > 4: HyperAlign-WAC

-For example: python main.py --dataset1 email-Enron1 --dataset2 email-Enron2 --input_dimensions 32 --hid_dim 64 --t 3 --config 2
+For example: python main.py --dataset1 email-Enron1 --dataset2 email-Enron2 --input_dimensions 32 --hid_dim 64 --t 3

 The output will be stored in folder *output*.